Carmustine (BCNU, BiCNU®)

 Secondary Malignancies

-There is a low risk of developing leukemia or other type of cancer due to treatment with this medication, which can happen many years after treatment.
-This is most often linked with many treatments or high doses.
-Your oncology care team will provide instructions on how to best follow up and be monitored for this.
+There is a low risk of developing leukemia or other types of cancer due to treatment with this medication, which can happen many years after your last dose.
+This is most often linked with having a lot of treatments or high doses.
+Your provider will give instructions on how to best follow up and be monitored for this.

 Sexual and Reproductive Concerns